Anil AggarwalIntel Fellow, Software and Services Group

 Taylor received his doctorate in computer and systems engineering in 1985 from Rensselaer Polytechnic Institute.
 His graduate work was completed with the support of a Fellowship from the Fannie and John Hertz Foundation.

-Keshavan K Tiruvallur is an Intel Fellow in Platform Validation Engineering for the Platform Engineering Group at Intel Corporation.
-He is responsible for the technical oversight on the post-silicon validation debug process and methods.
-He is currently leading enhanced platform debug capabilities within Intel as well for Intel's customers in this new era of increased integration.
+Keshavan K Tiruvallur (K7) is an Intel Fellow in the Client Computing Group and chief validation technologist for Client Research and Development at Intel Corporation.
+He is responsible for the strategic direction on post-silicon, device and new experience validation debug process and methods.
+He is currently leading enhanced platform debug capabilities within Intel as well for Intel's customers in this new era of increased integration and computing experiences.

 Tiruvallur joined Intel in 1983 immediately after graduating from college.
 His first job was computer board test engineer.
 He has subsequently worked as a BIOS engineer, in firmware, board design, board design evaluation and board test.